sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-14.md

 ## Solution

 By updating the call with `display`, it is possible to generate data in [GrapViz](https://www.graphviz.org/) DOT format and plot it.
-The call that match `(= amount 0)` are in darker grey.
+The calls that match `(= amount 0)` are in darker gray.

 ```viz-dot
 digraph G {